Alexander Homan

 Whelsen 21st of Brussendar 835 PD

 Lis and Rhime wake up the next morning just as the Wavechaser pulls into port at Brokenbank.
-A labyrinth of docks and wooden walkways sits on the surface of the water with all manor of seafaring vessel moored to them.
+A labyrinth of docks and wooden walkways sits on the surface of the water with all manner of seafaring vessels moored to them.
 The planks are littered with many different people from all over the world.
 The Concordian Zhelezo in their flamboyant regalia search the various cargos of the various ships and their colorful crews.

 Just beyond the docks is the town of Brokenbank.
 Grey-brown adobe and stucco buildings are warm in the morning sun as their banners and canopies wave in the sea’s breeze.
 Rhime’s eyes light up as she sees various races of Exandrian inhabitants previously unencountered by her.
 She sees a family of half-shelled turtles, a crew that is comprised of firbolgs and the bird-like Aarakocra, and a band of militant-seeming Dragonborn of various metallic gradients.
 Orcs, elves, dwarves, and humans also move to and fro, donning various attires that create a rainbow-like display.
 The smells of ocean salt air and distant meats being cooked along with all types of spices like curry and sage excites Rhime.
 She exuberantly expresses her joy to Lis, who’s too hungry and jaded to reciprocate the enthusiasm.